JosiahSiegel/the-cynical-dba/source/_posts/2017-07-07-lazy-windows-cluster-lab.md

 ---
 layout: post
-title: "Easy Windows Cluster Lab via Vagrant"
+title: "Lazy Windows Cluster Lab"
-permalink: easy-windows-cluster-lab
+permalink: lazy-windows-cluster-lab
-date: 2017-07-06 18:45:15
+date: 2017-07-07 18:06:23
 comments: true
-description: "Easy Windows Cluster Lab"
+description: "Lazy Windows Cluster Lab"
-keywords: "MSSQLServer, Vagrant, Windows Cluster"
+keywords: "MSSQLServer Vagrant"
 categories:

-tags:

 ---

 For those that want a Windows cluster environment, but do not want to read through documentation that was clearly not designed for mortals such as myself.

 The Vagrantfile below will create a domain controller VM and two cluster node VMs based on the YAML parameters.
 Additional nodes can be added, but this should be done before running `vagrant up` for the first time.

 Be warned that running this environment on a single disk requires considerable throughput and I do not recommend running on your primary system disk.
 Also, security configuration is set for test use only. **NOT FOR PRODUCTION USE!**